babalugats76/quizdini-2.0-teach/README.md

     - Update logo to be 300px-wide friend logo with text
     - Style so that content is in simple white rounded box, i.e., experiement removing header and footer styling, etc.
 - Client
+  - Buy Credits
-  - One-off styling for Buy Credits because there is no way to provide our webfont to Stripe :(
+    - One-off styling/fonts because there is no way to provide our webfont to Stripe :(
     - Work on field outline on Buy Credits; try to get custom and Stripe rendered fields to match
   - Images
     - Once all images are known, move to S3/Cloudfront
   - Landing Page
+    - Add epic, hero banner (once developed)
     - Add selling point creatives (once developed)
-  - main to section
-    - Remove nested mains in favor of named section elements with meaningful ids
   - Loading
     - Change pathes to render loader independently, i.e., do not nest in main, etc.
+    - Potentially create a ModalLoader which breaks out and attached right before the closing `</body>` tag
   - Error
     - Mock up Error
       - Return and apply to all appropriate routes